-Below this is the interest by region.
-Use this to get deeper insight into the demographics that are involved in the niche.
+Below is the interest by region.
+Use this to get a deeper insight into the demographics that are involved in the niche.

-You may notice that a certain country or regions are most interested than others.
+You may notice that a certain country or region is most interested than others.

 Related topics and searches are at the bottom of the page after this.